-It seems like an innocent enough question, I always seem to find myself writing a 15-minute email about the various merits of all the different ones in and around Minneapolis and St. Paul.
-The thing is, there are a lot of factors to that come into play when someone is ready to purchase a guitar, and cost is only the starting place.
+While it seems like an innocent enough question, I always seem to find myself writing a 15-minute email about the various merits of all the different ones in and around Minneapolis and St. Paul.
+The thing is, there are a lot of factors to that come into play when someone is getting ready to purchase a guitar, and cost is only the starting place.

-The good thing is that the Minneapolis, St. Paul and the surrounding suburbs have a lot of great music stores, and whether you are looking to keep costs low, support a small business or connect with a network of musicians, chances are one of them can meet your needs.
+The good thing is that the Twin Cities has a lot of great music stores, and whether you are looking to keep costs low, support a small business, connect with a network of musicians, or take music lessons, chances are one of them can meet your needs.

-Personally, I go to many guitar shops around town for a variety of reasons — sometimes just to check out what's new.
+Personally, I go to a bunch of guitar shops around town for a variety of reasons — sometimes just to check out what's new.
 Here's a few of my favorite stores.

-Last but not least, they offer some great jam sessions where anyone at any level is welcome.
-They do lean on the bluegrass and folk side of music, and even if that isn't your favorite style of music, it's a lot of fun to just hang out, share stories, and play with other people, which might even be a better way to learn than taking guitar lessons.
+Last but not least, Blackbird's offers some great jam sessions where anyone at any level is welcome.
+They do lean on the bluegrass and folk side of things, but even if that isn't your favorite style of music, it's a lot of fun to just hang out, share stories, and play with other people, which might even be a better way to learn music than taking lessons.

 Article continues past the image.

-It may seem odd to juxtapose a very local music store with a very commercial one, but the fact is that Guitar Center is still on every musician's radar because of its extensive selection and low prices.
+It may seem odd to juxtapose a very local music store with a very commercial one, but the fact is, the Bloomington Guitar Center is still on every Twin Cities musician's radar because of its extensive selection and low prices.
 The Bloomington Guitar Center has a huge selection of acoustic guitars, electric guitars, amplifiers and accessories — I mean, it basically has everything.

-Guitar Center is also a valuable resource for beginners who are choosing their first instruments for guitar lessons.
-No other place in the area has such a wide selection of entry-level instruments at cheaper prices.
+The Bloomington Guitar Center is also a valuable resource for beginners who are choosing their first instruments for guitar lessons.
+Hands down, they have the best combination of price point and selection when it comes to entry-level guitars.

 At the end of the day it's a must-stop shop when you're looking around for gear.
 Gear can be pricey, and it pays to due your due diligence.
-Even if you choose to buy what you're looking for somewhere else, you can probably try it out first at Guitar Center and also check out all of its competitor products.
+Even if you choose to buy what you're looking for somewhere else, you can probably try it out at Guitar Center first and also check out all of its competitors' products.

-Willie's American Guitars is one of the best guitar stores St. Paul offers and is an institution among Twin Cities guitar players, and with the closing of The Podium in South Minneapolis, no other place in the area can compete with its impressive selection of high-quality used guitars, ukuleles and mandolins.
+Willie's American Guitars is one of the best guitar stores St. Paul offers and is an institution among Twin Cities guitar players, and with the closing of The Podium in South Minneapolis a few years back, no other place in the area can compete with its impressive selection of high-quality used acoustic guitars, electric guitars, ukuleles, basses and mandolins.

 Whether you are searching for your first instrument for guitar lessons or just like to try out what's new, Blackbird's Music, the Bloomington Guitar Center, Willie's American Guitars and these other guitar shops are great places to check out.

-While many stores in the Twin Cities also offer guitar lessons at an affordable price, taking them through The Approachable Music Project typically gets students further faster, and our flexible scheduling allows people to work at their own pace without worrying if they are practicing enough to make their investment worth it.
+For help getting there, Approachable Music teaches in an intuitive and efficient manner that can help you become the player you want to become.
+Plus, we offer flexible scheduling allows people to work at their own pace without worrying if they are practicing enough to make their investment worth it.